archways404/arjo-tools/README.md

 ## 🔥 Ignition

 **Ignition** is an automated laptop provisioning pipeline built for ARJO device deployments.
-It takes a factory-fresh machine and brings it to a fully configured, update-ready state in one command — no manual steps, no babysitting.
+It takes a factory-fresh machine and brings it to a fully configured, update-ready state in one command — minimal manual intervention and remote visibility throughout the process.

 Currently powering the **NL2026 deployment** (NLTIE site, ~126 devices), with the goal of expanding to all ARJO sites.